Mathematical social science is a joke …

 That was earlier than you’d think, 1860, referencing the 1830’s “social physics” of philosopher Auguste Comte, and statistician Quetelet’s “social mechanics” shortly after.
 These thinkers planted the seeds for a mathematical modeling of social systems.
 And it turns out that, sometimes, simple toy mathematical models of social systems are astonishingly accurate and incisive.

 But the mockery continues.
-Over a century later, American musical satirist and trained mathematician Tom Lehrer recorded a little ditty teasing those of us “laboring under this delusion in social science that you can make it into a science,” a delusion he saw up close as a teacher of mathematical social science at MIT in the 1960’s.
+Over a century later, American musical satirist and mathematician Tom Lehrer, reflecting on his experience teaching mathematical social science at MIT in the 1960’s, recorded a little ditty teasing those of us “laboring under this delusion in social science that you can make it into a science.”

 So labor we have, for 200 years now.
-So how’s it actually going?
+How’s it actually going?
 Are our mathematical models of ineffable humans a joke that’s gone two centuries without a punchline?
 What are the contours of this science, and how has its evolution deviated from the earliest imaginings of a mathematical sociology?

 It is fairest to start off with a question for the question.
 Whether you think social science is succeeding or failing in its climb up the ladder of scientific progress you’re still accepting a linear picture of progress.
 The typical path of a science is a wilder ride, with as many snakes down as ladders up.

 Take the example of statistical physics, also known as statistical mechanics, a fundamental branch of physics that explains steam engines, quantum mechanics, and even rubber bands.
-It is actually indifferent to what thing you apply it to, as long as there is a lot of that thing, so it works as well on people as particles.
+It is actually indifferent to what thing you apply it to, as long as there is a lot of that thing, so it works as well on people if you imagine them as the particles of society.
 For its universal claims, insights about large populations, and ability to capture “emergent” phenomena whose wholes are greater than the sums of their parts, it is the darling of mathematical social science.

 Where did statistical mechanics come from?
 Its initiator, physicist James Clerk Maxwell got the idea around 1835 while reading about Quetelet’s social mechanics.
 What do we make of the hierarchy of the sciences now—from physics through chemistry and biology to the sciences of humanity?
 Has mathematical thinking about humans been as formative to physics as it ultimately was to sociology?